hkspm-yp/Astro-e-calendar/README.md

     - all_year_sunrise_sunset.py: provide the time of sunrise and sunset.
     - planet_moon_rise_set.py: provide the rise time and set time of all planets and the Moon.
     - Rise, set and twilight.xlsx: Generated results for 2023 of the above times.
 Saved in the output folder.
+3. Solar eclipse is included, but please see the explanation below.
+4. Lunar appulse is limited to specific conditions, please see the explanation below.

 ## How to run